Ilie Năstase: Career

-In 1972, he became the No. 2 in the world, owing to his winning the US Open in a five-set final over Arthur Ashe.
+In 1972, at Wimbledon, Năstase narrowly lost to Stan Smith in an epic five-set final, one of the more exciting championship matches.
+He won the US Open in a five-set final over Ashe, despite trailing 2 sets to 1 and 4-2 in the fourth set.
 This tournament was the only event of the year in which all the best players participated.
-Two months before, at Wimbledon, Năstase narrowly lost to Stan Smith in an epic five-set final, one of the more exciting championship matches.
 In the Davis Cup, Năstase was undefeated in singles until losing to Stan Smith in the final played on clay in his native Bucharest.
 In December at the year-end tour finals, Năstase defeated Smith, winning his second consecutive Masters Grand Prix title.

-In 1973, Năstase won 17 tournaments, including the French Open, a doubles title at Wimbledon, and a third Masters title.
+In 1973, Năstase won 17 tournaments, including the French Open where he beat 33-year-old Nikola Pilić in the final in straight sets.
+"Throughout the match it was Nastase's backhand that won the points".
+He also won a doubles title at Wimbledon, and a third Masters title.
 He was the world No. 1 in the ATP rankings that year.
 He also won the 'Martini and Rossi' Award, voted for by a panel of journalists and was ranked No. 1 by an international poll of 17 tennis writers, Tennis Magazine (U.S.), Bud Collins, Rino Tommasi and Rex Bellamy.
 In the Davis Cup, he won seven of eight singles rubbers.
 In matches against the other top players, Năstase was 1–0 against Newcombe and 1–1 against Smith.
 The Romanian won the French Open without dropping a set (a feat repeated by Björn Borg in 1978 and 1980 and by Rafael Nadal in 2008, 2010, 2017 and 2020), and he won the French Open (clay), Rome (clay) and Queen's Club (grass) in succession.
-Năstase was seeded No. 2 for Wimbledon 1973, behind the defending champion Stan Smith.
+Năstase was seeded No. 2 for Wimbledon, behind the defending champion Stan Smith.
 When the newly formed ATP withdrew its players from the tournament following the suspension by the ITF of Yugoslav Nikola Pilić, only three ATP players (Năstase, Roger Taylor and Ray Keldie) defied the boycott and were fined by the ATP's disciplinary committee.
-Nastase was promoted to No. 1 seed for the players in the subsequently weakened field and publicly stated his support for the ATP action but insisted that as a serving captain, he was under orders from the Romanian army and government to compete and thus could not boycott the tournament.
+Năstase was promoted to No. 1 seed for the players in the subsequently weakened field and publicly stated his support for the ATP action but insisted that as a serving captain, he was under orders from the Romanian army and government to compete and thus could not boycott the tournament.
 Some contemporary press speculation and later biographies have suggested Năstase contrived to lose his fourth-round match to American Sandy Mayer, but to have lost any earlier to a considerably less able player would have been too obvious.
 Năstase never has commented publicly on this speculation.